-At the time of this writing, the public preview for blob index for Azure storage account is available in the following 35 regions only.
+At the time of this writing, the public preview for the blob index for the Azure storage account is available in the following 35 regions only.
 It will soon be available in all regions.

 East US East US 2 West US West Europe East Asia Southeast Asia Japan East Japan West North Central US South Central US Central US North Europe Brazil South Australia East Australia Southeast South India Central India West India Canada East Canada Central West US 2 West Central US UK South UK West Korea Central Korea South France Central Australia Central South Africa North UAE North Switzerland North Germany West Central Norway East East US 2 EUAP Central US EUAP

 To enable attribute-based access control (ABAC) for Azure Blob storage, you need to add an ABAC condition to a new or existing Azure role assignment.